mapbender/mapbender-documentation/en/functions/backend/source.rst

 The sources and shared instances sections list and provide additional information about the services registered in Mapbender:

 * **Filter**: Search for services names, URLs, types and descriptions.
 * **Show metadata**: Shows metadata about a specific service.
-Opens a new field that lists specific metadata, Mapbender applications that use the source, contact information, details (e.g. WMS version) and layers.
+Opens a new field that lists specific metadata, Mapbender applications that use the source, contact information, details (e.g. service version) and layers.
 * **Update source**: Click the button to show a new field that allows a refresh of the service and its metadata.
 * **Delete source**: Removes the registered service from Mapbender.